-Hardcore can refer to 1a) electronic dance music style "hardcore" that is usually quite fast and always rather hard (hence the name), 4×4-beat form of techno.
+1) Hardcore Techno or simply "hardcore" – an electronic dance music style that is usually quite fast and always rather hard (hence the name), 4×4-beat form of techno.
 Originated and popular in Germany, Belgium and Holland.
 Also favoured and prominent since the early days in UK and US.
 Developed from the sounds of acid, techno, house and hardcore breakbeat of which more later.
 In Belgium the style of new beat should be mentioned as precedent to techno.
 Later faster variation of techno was being produced in Belgium which eventually led to hardcore and gabber over there.
 Not to be confused with Hard Techno and its offshoot Gabber.

 Hardcore can be fairly minimal and refined consisting of synthetic pad sounds, a (Roland TB-303) acid line, drum pattern (Roland TR-909 or TR-808, for example) and sampled vocal sounds.
 The beat from the drum machine is similar to any other harder variety of electronica: open and closed hi-hats, snare, clap, ride cymbal and cymbal at the beginning of a pattern and on the fills at the end.
 Usually used in a way that gives the style its distinctive frenzy and hardness, and making the hectic beat sound even faster than it actually is.
 All the drum sounds can be also heavily reverberated, echoed, flangered or being filtered up and down on the breakdowns or throughout the entire song.
 Distortion is extremely often used especially on the kick drum making it a highly distinguishable feature of the style.